Barry Yelverton, 1st Viscount Avonmore: Early life

-He was the eldest son of Francis Yelverton of Kanturk, County Cork, and Elizabeth Barry, daughter of Jonas Barry of Kilbrin (now Ballyclogh, County Cork).
+Born at Newmarket, County Cork, he was the eldest son of Francis Yelverton of Kanturk, County Cork, and Elizabeth Barry, daughter of Jonas Barry of Kilbrin (now Ballyclogh, County Cork).
 His father died when Barry was only ten; his mother reached a great age, dying only a year before her son.
 He went to school in Charleville and Midleton College, and attended Trinity College Dublin, where he took a degree of Bachelor of Arts in 1757 and of Bachelor of Laws in 1761.
 His family lacked wealth and social position and he was for some years an assistant master under Andrew Buck in the Hibernian Academy.
 This menial occupation was later a source of great embarrassment to him, as his enemies loved to ridicule him as "Buck's usher".

 In 1761, he married Mary Nugent (died 1802), daughter of William Nugent of Clonlost, County Westmeath, and his wife Ursula Aglionby, a lady of some fortune, and was thus enabled to read for the Irish Bar, entering the Middle Temple.

 He was called to the Bar in 1764: despite his lack of family connections his success in his profession was rapid, due to his legal ability, charm and remarkable eloquence, and he took silk eight years afterwards.

 M.P.

 He was elected to the Irish House of Commons as member for Donegal Borough from 1774 to 1776.
 In the latter year, Yelverton was elected for both Belfast and Carrickfergus.
 He chose to sit for the latter constituency and represented Carrickfergus until 1784.
 Although few examples of his oratory survive, all contemporaries agree on his eloquence, which gave him a dominant position in the Commons.
+He also served as Recorder of Carrickfergus from 1778 until his death.
+This was not a Crown appointment: the Recorder was elected by a vote of the entire town corporation.

 Judicial career

 He became Attorney-General for Ireland in 1782, and was elevated to the bench as Lord Chief Baron of the Exchequer in 1783.
 He was created Baron Yelverton in 1795, and in 1800 Viscount Avonmore in the Peerage of Ireland.
-As Chief Baron he led the opposition to the proposal to increase the number of judges in each of the courts of common law from three to four, on the practical ground that four-judge courts often divide evenly and thus cannot reach an effective decision.
+As Chief Baron, he led the opposition to the proposal to increase the number of judges in each of the courts of common law from three to four, on the practical ground that four-judge courts often divide evenly and thus cannot reach an effective decision.
 Despite this common-sense view, the new judges were eventually appointed.